Road Closures in Exmouth

 These won't appear here.
 Street Manager only covers works that promoters are legally required to notify.
 Emergency closures caused by flooding, local events, or short-notice council decisions go through a different process.
 For that kind of disruption, your local council's website or their social media channels are usually the quickest source.

 Directly from the UK Department for Transport's Street Manager — the official system that councils and utility companies must use when notifying about works on public roads.
-We refresh every 15 minutes and don't modify or delay the data.
+This page is rebuilt four times a day so the data is never more than a few hours old, and we don't modify or filter what promoters submit.

 More questions?
 Visit our support page